Achint08/encoder-decoder-lstm/README.rst

 =============
 encode-decoder-lstm
 =============

-Sequence to sequence prediction using LSTM model using keras, numpy and panda
+Sequence to sequence prediction using LSTM model using keras, numpy and panda.

 Note